 Hotel Cipriani

 Often ranked among the best hotels in the world, Cipriani should be at the top of your list if you’re looking to splash the cash on your next break.
-Be whisked away from the crowds via boat before docking outside the five-star hotel, which has dominated three acres of eastern Giudecca since it opened in 1958.
-The outstanding complex features a 96-bedroom hotel, Michelin-starred dining experience, Casanova Wellness Spa, an Olympic-sized swimming pool, red-clay tennis courts and manicured gardens so big you can actually get lost in them.
-Bedrooms are accented in timeless Italian chic, adorning Murano chandeliers, ornate wallpapers and furnishings and impressive objet d’arts.
+Be whisked away from the crowds via boat before docking outside the five-star hotel, which has dominated three acres of eastern Giudecca since 1958.
+Reopening from its winter break on 23 April 2026, discover an outstanding complex featuring a 96-bedroom hotel, Michelin-starred dining, an Olympic-sized swimming pool, red-clay tennis courts and manicured gardens so big you can actually get lost in them.
+Bedrooms are accented in timeless Italian chic, adorned with Murano chandeliers, and ornate wallpaper, furnishings and impressive objet d’arts.
 We prefer the canal-side rooms for those ever-changing views of the waterways, however, the garden rooms ooze a relaxing ambience that some travellers may desire after exploring the city.

-Michelin-star chef Riccardo Canella, of Noma fame, heads up the culinary offering which boasts as much glamour as it does flavour.
-Sip an authentic bellini at legendary Cip’s Club – known as the birthplace of many cinema concepts and casting deals – or savour an artistic tasting menu at Michelin-starred Oro.
-Take a seat under the gold leaf dome that inspired the restaurant’s name, designed by architect Adam D Thany, to sample oyster and seaweed pesto risotto, garden ceviche, and pine ice cream.
+The culinary offering boasts as much glamour as it does flavour.
+Sip an authentic bellini at the legendary Cip’s Club – known as the birthplace of many cinema concepts and casting deals – or savour an artistic tasting menu at Michelin-starred Oro, where you can take a seat under the gold leaf dome that inspired the restaurant’s name, designed by architect Adam D Thany.
 Fancy heading into the centre of the city?
 Step right this way for your water taxi, waiting for you at the end of the hotel’s jetty.